github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 {% endif %}

-{% ifversion security-overview-push-protection-metrics-page %}

-If you are an organization owner or security manager, you can view metrics on how push protection is performing across your organization.
-For more information, see "[AUTOTITLE](/code-security/security-overview/viewing-metrics-for-secret-scanning-push-protection)."

-{% endif %}

-{% ifversion ghec or fpt %}
-{% note %}

-**Note:** The github.dev web-based editor doesn't support push protection.
-For more information about the editor, see "[AUTOTITLE](/codespaces/the-githubdev-web-based-editor)."

-{% endnote %}
-{% endif %}

-By default, anyone with write access to the repository can choose to bypass push protection by specifying one of the bypass reasons outlined in the table.
-If you want greater control over which contributors can bypass push protection and which pushes containing secrets should be allowed, you can enable delegated bypass for push protection.
-Delegated bypass lets you configure a designated group of reviewers to oversee and manage requests to bypass push protection from contributors pushing to the repository.
-For more information, see "[Enabling delegated bypass for push protection](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/enabling-delegated-bypass-for-push-protection)."

-You can monitor security alerts to discover when users are bypassing push protections and creating alerts.
-For more information, see "[AUTOTITLE](/code-security/getting-started/auditing-security-alerts)."

-For information on the secrets and service providers supported for push protection, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."

 {% ifversion secret-scanning-push-protection-for-users %}

 ## About push protection for users

-Everyone across {% data variables.product.prodname_dotcom %} can enable push protection for themselves within your individual settings.
-This ensures your pushes are protected whenever you push to a public repository on {% data variables.product.prodname_dotcom %}, without relying on that repository to have push protection enabled.
+Every user across {% data variables.product.prodname_dotcom %} can enable push protection for themselves within their individual settings.

+Enabling push protection for your user account means that your pushes are protected whenever you push to a public repository on {% data variables.product.prodname_dotcom %}, without relying on that repository to have push protection enabled.
 For more information, see "[AUTOTITLE](/code-security/secret-scanning/working-with-secret-scanning-and-push-protection/push-protection-for-users)."

 {% endif %}

-TODO Add link to enabling article, which is new.
+## What are the supported secrets

+For information about the secrets and service providers supported for push protection, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."

+{% ifversion push-protection-delegated-bypass %}

+## Delegated bypass

+{% data reusables.secret-scanning.push-protection-delegated-bypass-intro %}

+When you enable push protection, by default, anyone with write access to the repository can choose to bypass the protection by specifying a reason for allowing the push containing a secret.
+With delegated bypass, contributors to a repository are instead obligated to request "bypass privileges."
+The request is sent to a designated group of reviewers, who either approve or deny the request to bypass push protection.

+If the request to bypass push protection is approved, the contributor can push the commit containing the secret.
+If the request is denied, the contributor must remove the secret from the commit (or commits) containing the secret before pushing again.

+For information about delegated bypass for push protection, see "[Configuring delegated bypass for an organization](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/about-delegated-bypass-for-push-protection)."

+{% endif %}

+{% ifversion secret-scanning-push-protection-custom-patterns %}

-## Next steps
+## Custom patterns

-Mention custom patterns at the end?
+You can define custom patterns to identify secrets that are not detected by the default patterns supported by push protection.
+For example, you might have a secret pattern that is internal to your organization.

-{% data reusables.secret-scanning.push-protection-custom-pattern %} {% ifversion secret-scanning-push-protection-custom-patterns %}For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning)."{% endif %}
+{% data reusables.secret-scanning.push-protection-custom-pattern %} For more information, see "[AUTOTITLE](/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning)."

+{% endif %}

 ## Further reading

+* TODO: add link to enabling push protection
 * "[AUTOTITLE](/code-security/secret-scanning/working-with-push-protection)"